ardnaxelarak/concourse-demo/README.md

 For purposes of setting up this demo, I will assume the target has been saved as `demo`.

-To add a pipeline to your target, use the `configure` command:
+To add a pipeline to your target, use the `set-pipeline` command:
 ```
 fly -t demo set-pipeline <arguments>
 ```